FormidableLabs/victory/docs/src/content/docs/victory-canvas.md

 - `scale` _object_ the x and y scale of the parent chart with `domain` and `range` applied
 - `shapeRendering` _string_ the shape rendering attribute to apply to the rendered path
 - `style` _object_ the styles to apply to the rendered element
-- `tabIndex` _number or function_ will be applied to the rendered path.
-When given as a function it will be called with the rest of the props supplied to `Curve`
 - `transform` _string_ a transform that will be supplied to elements this component renders

 ### CanvasBar